Banderi/tips/README.md

 # tips
-### This is a random file/repo I'll write down some useful stuff for future reference.
+### This is a small repo where I write down random useful stuff for future reference.
+I usually write stuff down very quickly for myself so I don't forget.
+Please don't mind the dust.

 *Blender's ESCN exporter for Godot:*